 We recommend testing a stream with your VPN prior to the event.
 This will give you time to test different VPNs and VPN servers and to switch to a different streaming service if necessary.

-How to watch the 2021 Stanley Cup Final free
+How to watch the 2022 Stanley Cup Final free in Canada

 Where else can I stream the Stanley Cup Final online?